 Yogi Bhajan gave us the mantra with which to do so.
 The Mul Mantra, the words first spoken by the spiritual master Guru Nanak after enlightenment, literally translates as the “Root Mantra,” or the mantra from which all other mantras in the Kundalini Yoga tradition are built.
 It contains the core, essential truth of creation, and its vibration is so powerful that it can change your fate and help you rewrite your destiny.

 Yogi Bhajan said, “The Mul Mantra is a fate killer.
 It removes the fate and changes the destiny to complete prosperity.”
 This mantra has a vibration of empowerment that reminds your soul of its fundamental Self; purity, prosperity, and grace.
 You become that.
 Fate dissolves.
 Destiny can be rewritten.

 My friend doesn’t need to accept misery.
 He can see that there are pitfalls in his Vedic chart that may result from past karma or from a point of vibrational attraction that has called to him those things which he does not want.
 He has the power to change his life at any moment.
 So do you, with the Grace that flows through you with these words.

 Ek Ong Kar, Sat Nam, Karta Purkh, Nirbao Nirvair, Akal Moorat, Ajoonee, Saibhung Gur Prasad, Jap.

 Aad Such, Jugaad Such, Hai Bhee Such, Nanak Hosee Bhee Such.

-There are many beautiful versions of this mantra, which is also a part of the Aquarian Sadhana, the series of chants sung in the morning during Kundalini yoga sadhana.
-You can shop around and find a version that works for you.
+There are many beautiful versions of this mantra, which is also a part of the Aquarian Sadhana, the series of chants sung during morning sadhana.
 Some of my favorites are below: